 Sophia grew up in Houston and loved how scrappy and eccentric it is.
-She currently lives in Salina, Kansas.
+She currently lives in Minneapolis, Minnesota.
 She graduated in 2019 from Colorado College with a degree in Political Science.
-Sophia interned at the Intervale Center in Burlington, Vermont, and that experience framed her approach to agriculture-focused work.
 She seeks to work with organizations that are place-based, interdisciplinary and focused on scalable solutions to society’s challenges.
 Before becoming the Upper Midwest Hub Coordinator in the Crop Stewardship program, Sophia was a Technician in Crop Stewardship and a Research Resident in both Ecosphere Studies and Crop Stewardship.

 What would people never guess that you do as part of your role at TLI?